Transatlantic Summer School 2026

 The UN Sustainable Development Goals are always the overarching theme of the Transatlantic Summer School and serve as the foundation for a specific topic chosen by the hosting University.

-The Summer School is a collaboration between Harz University of Applied Sciences, Ruhr West University of Applied Sciences, Wayne State University, and Iowa State University and took place for the third time.
-This year’s host was Ruhr West University of Applied Sciences.
+The Summer School is a collaboration between Harz University of Applied Sciences, Ruhr West University of Applied Sciences, Wayne State University, and Iowa State University and takes place for the fourth time.
+2026 is the host Wayne State University

 Facts and Figures

-• two-week period in Mühlheim an der Ruhr from August 4 to August 15, 2025, where all participants came together to forge new friendships while working with students, faculty and staff from all four universities.
+• two-week period at Wayne State University, Detroit from August 1–14, 2026, where all participants come together to forge new friendships while working with students, faculty and staff from all four universities.

 Why?
 You will gain a wide range of valuable skills during the summer school.
 The program covers a range of essential skills, including working in a team, navigating cultural differences, and planning, implementing and presenting a project.
 On the other hand, you will gain a detailed insight into sustainability and its implementation in everyday business life, as well as the specific business nature of the project partners.